PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ## Carrier Tracking

 Carriers can track your coarse location through various means.
-In order to avoid this type of tracking, you need to do the followings:
+In order to avoid this type of tracking, you need to do the following:

 - Disable Wifi-Calling.
 Wifi-calling connections do not go through the VPN tunnel, and thus will reveal your Wifi IP address to the carrier.